91doi/onething/README.md

 ### `uphold/bitcoin-gold:<version>-alpine`

 Based on Alpine Linux with Berkeley DB 4.8 (cross-compatible build), targets a specific version branch or release of Bitcoin Gold.

+## Supported Docker versions

+This image is officially supported on Docker version 17.09.0-ce, with support for older versions provided on a best-effort basis.